 The number of victims of work-related accidents has been declining steadily since its peak in 1961, when the death toll was nearly 7000.
-The number of death caused by work-related accidents was 1,268 in the year 2008.
+The number of death caused by work-related accidents was 1,024 in the year 2011 (2,338 including the earthquake-related accidents).
 The construction industry accounts for 34% of the death toll followed by the manufacturing industry (20.5%).
 However, when measured by incidence per working hours, the traffic industry has the highest incidence: 3.67 per million working hours (the numerator includes both death and injuries).